crzikrn/webcc/README.md

 }
 ```

 Below is an example of what you can do.
-I cheated a bit with the colors, but the basic principle is true.
+I cheated a bit with the colors and interaction, but the basic principle is the one line we wrote above.
+People can teach you the techniques, but details and creativity must be managed by you!

 - [Example of Painting App with a Custom Brushstroke](https://codepen.io/byunk/pen/KmRpdV)